CIS565-Fall-2020/Project2-Stream-Compaction/README.md

   - Personally I believe the bottlenecks lie mainly in memory I/O. Because for each implementation the computation is pretty straight(with complexity **O(n)** and **O(n * log(n)**).
 Besides, when the shared memory is introduced to decrease the I/O latency, the performance goes up drastically.

+- ##### Thrust implementation

+  - As is depicted in this [figure](https://github.com/Jack12xl/Project2-Stream-Compaction/blob/master/img/Thrust_timeline.png)
+    - **Memory**: thrust use thrust pointer to wrap the memory.
+It would automatically copy memory between host and device when necessary.
+    -

 - ##### Paste the output of the test program into a triple-backtick block in your README.

   - Pasted [here](https://github.com/Jack12xl/Project2-Stream-Compaction#output-of-test-program)